-Like many when I think of Valentine’s Day I associate the day with the color pink.
+Like many, when I think of Valentine’s Day, I associate the day with the color pink.
 As I contemplate what to drink with my lover, I also think in the pink, which means my ideal romantic wine to share a special evening with my husband includes a bottle of either Rosé or sparkling wine of the same hue.
 Here are six wines that are wonderful options to commemorate and share with your sweetheart.

 Besides being very fresh, there is something about Rosé that makes it a romantic wine to me.
 Perhaps I feel this way because I believe Rosé is a pretty wine with its hues ranging from iridescent pink to coral or salmon.
-Sometimes Rosé has copper tones and other times the color is almost opalesque or a ruby luminosity.
+Sometimes Rosé has copper tones, and other times the color is almost opalesque or a ruby luminosity.
 Of course, the color can vary on the method used to produce Rosé or the length of skin contact, but it also varies on the type of grape utilized.

 Day Owl Rosé 2017: I found this wine unique because it utilizes the Barbera grape.
-Although an Italian varietal the grapes come from several regions including Madera County, The Central Coast, and Paso Robles.
+Although an Italian varietal, the grapes come from several regions, including Madera County, The Central Coast, and Paso Robles.
 The wine is a coral color, and on the nose, I found fruity scents of pear and peaches.
-The Rosé is bright and vibrant with refreshing flavors of stone fruit, peaches, and apricot along with red fruit and hints of citrus.
+The Rosé is bright and vibrant with refreshing flavors of stone fruit, peaches, and apricot, along with red fruit and hints of citrus.

 Ios, Aphrodite’s Kiss Rosé: The wine is named after one of the Greek Islands in the Cyclades and also the Goddess of love.
 The latter makes the perfect romantic wine for Valentine’s Day.
-Georgós Wines ships their grapes from Greece and the wine is produced in Sonoma.
+Georgós Wines ships its grapes from Greece, and the wine is produced in Sonoma.
 The grape, Agiorgitiko is one of the most widely planted in Greece.
 This Rosé is very dry.
 I love the crisp, savory characteristic that balanced against the fruit flavors and hints of spice on the finish.

 Sparkling wine comes in many forms, such as Champagne, Prosecco, Crémant, and Caves.
-My recommendations are for Valentine’s Day 2018 are Caves and Crémants.
+My recommendations for Valentine’s Day 2018 are Caves and Crémants.